alex-toy/sparkify_EMR/README.md

 ## 2. Database schema design and ETL pipeline

-In this project, initial dataset comes from two json files :
+You'll be working with two datasets that reside in S3.
+Here are the S3 links for each:

+    - Song data: s3://udacity-dend/song_data
+    - Log data: s3://udacity-dend/log_data

-- First : Song Dataset
+- Song Dataset

     Here are filepaths to two files that could be found in such a dataset :